 - The seller accepts the offer

-- During the escrow period, the wholesaler finds another buyer willing to pay less for the property than they are paying for it and enters into a second sale transaction with that buyer.
+- During the escrow period, the wholesaler finds another buyer willing to pay more for the property than they are paying and enters into a second sale transaction with that buyer.

 - On the day escrow closes, the escrow officer appears to complete both transactions simultaneously, executing an assignment that substitutes the second buyer for the wholesaler (more on that below).